cara-machi/learning1.0/cs61a/notes/lect-notes/lect3.md

 -  ✔It uses other functions (floordiv and mod).
 - ✘But it does not return functions.
 - → Therefore, it is not a higher-order function.

+### My Confusion Point with concept
+- “Why the professor says a statement is executed by the interpreter to perform an action?
+Why does he stress interpreter?”
+“A statement is executed by the interpreter to perform an action.”
+- He is emphasizing who actually does the work in Python:

+Interpreter: The Python program that reads your code, converts it to instructions, and executes them step by step.

+Statement: e.g., q = divide_exact(2013, 10) or print(q)

+Action: Anything that affects the program’s state or produces output — like assigning a variable, calling a function, or printing.

+- 2️⃣ Why stress “interpreter”?

+Distinguish from “compiler” languages

+In C/C++ or Java, the compiler transforms code into machine code before running it.

+In Python, the interpreter executes statements immediately, line by line.

+Emphasizing interpreter helps you understand dynamic execution and why Python behaves the way it does (e.g., function definitions don’t run their body immediately).

+Clarify evaluation order

+Each statement is read, evaluated, and executed in order.

+The interpreter decides what happens for each statement.
+For example:

+- Highlight the difference between “defining” and “executing”

+def divide_exact(...) is executed by the interpreter to create the function object, but it does not run the body yet.

+When you call the function later, the interpreter executes the body.